What's on the GMAT®: The Complete Topic List

 Is there geometry on the GMAT® Focus Edition?

-Mostly no. GMAC has said geometry has been removed, and that is about 85% accurate.
-There is no heavy geometric computation — no complex constructions or multi-step geometry problems.
+Mostly no. GMAC has said geometry has been removed, and that's about 85% accurate.
+There's no heavy geometric computation — no complex constructions or multi-step geometry problems.
 But basic geometry concepts still show up: coordinate plane questions, volumes of basic shapes, and familiarity with standard figures like rectangles and circles.
-Spend a session or two on the basics and you will almost certainly be prepared for whatever geometry appears.
+Spend a session or two on the basics and you'll almost certainly be prepared for whatever geometry appears.

 What math level does the GMAT® test?

 Through about a high school level.
 The content includes arithmetic, algebra, basic statistics, and word problems.
-There is no calculus, trigonometry, or anything that would typically be covered in a college math course.
-The challenge is not the difficulty of the math — it is the style of reasoning the questions require.
+There's no calculus, trigonometry, or anything that would typically be covered in a college math course.
+The challenge isn't the difficulty of the math — it's the style of reasoning the questions require.

 Is there a calculator on the GMAT®?

-There is a calculator on the Data Insights section only.
-There is no calculator on the Quantitative Reasoning section.
+There's a calculator on the Data Insights section only.
+There's no calculator on the Quantitative Reasoning section.
 This means hand computation skills (long division, fraction arithmetic, decimal operations) are critical for Quant.

 What is the difference between the Quant section and Data Insights?